pyodide/pyodide/docs/usage/webworker.md

 client side rendering (which is done by the main javascript thread).
 The worker does two things:

-1. Listen on new messages from the main thread
+1. Listen on new messages from the main thread,
-2. Respond back once it finished executing the python script
+2. Respond back once it finished executing the python script.

 These are the required tasks it should fulfill, but it can do other things.
 For example, to always load packages `numpy` and `pytz`, you would insert the